-/CTSA Clear To Send (input, active Low).
-This pin functions as transmitter enable if it is programmed for Auto Enable (WR3, D5 = 1).
-A Low on the input enables the transmitter.
-If not programmed as Auto Enable, it may be used as a general-purpose input pin.
-The input is Schmitt-trigger buffered to accommodate a slow rise time input.
-The EMSCC detects pulses on this input and can interrupt the CPU on both logic level transitions.
+/CTSA, /CTSB Clear To Send (inputs, active Low).
+These pins function as transmitter enables if they are programmed for Auto Enables (WR3, D5=1).
+A Low on the inputs enables the respective transmitters.
+If not programmed as Auto Enables, they may be used as a general-purpose inputs.
+Both inputs are Schmitt-trigger buffered to accommodate slow rise-time inputs.
+The ESCC detects pulses on these inputs and can interrupt the CPU on both logic level transitions.

-/DCDA Data Carrier Detect (input, active Low).
-This pin functions as receiver enable if it is programmed for Auto Enable (WR3, D5 = 1); otherwise it is used as a general purpose input pin.
-The pin is Schmitt-trigger buffered to accommodate a slow rise-time signal.
-The EMSCC detects pulses on this pin and can interrupt the CPU on both logic level transitions.
+/DCDA, /DCDB Data Carrier Detect (inputs, active Low).
+These pins function as receiver enables if they are programmed for Auto Enables (WR3, D5=1); otherwise they are used as general-purpose input pins.
+Both pins are Schmitt-trigger buffered to accommodate slow rise time signals.
+The ESCC detects pulses on these pins and can interrupt the CPU on both logic level transitions.

-/RTSA Request To Send (output, active Low).
-The /RTS pin can be used as a general purpose output or with the Auto Enable feature.
-When used with Auto Enable ON (WR3, D5 = 1) in asynchronous mode, the /RTS pin goes High after the transmitter is empty.
-When Auto Enable is OFF, the /RTS pin can be used as a general purpose output and it strictly follows the inverse state of the RTS bit (WR5 bit D1).
+/RTSA, /RTSB Request To Send (outputs, active Low).
+The /RTS pins can be used as general purpose outputs or with the Auto Enables feature.
+When used with Auto Enables ON (WR3, D5=1) in asynchronous mode, the /RTS pin goes High after the transmitter is empty.
+When Auto Enable is OFF, the /RTS pins can be used as general purpose outputs and they strictly follow the inverse state of the RTS bit (WR5 bit D1).

-In SDLC mode, the /RTS pin can be programmed to be deasserted when the closing flag of the message clears the TxD pin if WR7' D2 is set.
+In SDLC mode, the /RTS pins can be programmed to be deasserted when the closing flag of the message clears the TxD pin if WR7' D2 is set.

-/SYNCA Synchronization (input or output, active Low).
-This pin can act either as an input, output, or part of the crystal oscillator circuit.
-In the Asynchronous Receive mode (crystal oscillator option not selected), this pin is an input similar to CTS and DCD.
-In this mode, transitions on this line affects the state of the Synchronous/Hunt status bits in Read Register 0 but have no other function.
+/SYNCA, /SYNCB Synchronization (inputs or outputs, active Low).
+These pins can act either as inputs, outputs, or part of the crystal oscillator circuit.
+In the Asynchronous Receive mode (crystal oscillator option not selected), these pins are inputs similar to CTS and DCD.
+In this mode, transitions on these lines affect the state of the Synchronous/ Hunt status bits in Read Register 0 but have no other function.

-In External Synchronization mode with the crystal oscillator not selected, this line also acts as an input.
+In External Synchronization mode with the crystal oscillator not selected, these lines also act as inputs.
 In this mode, /SYNC must be driven Low for two receive clock cycles after the last bit in the synchronous character is received.
 Character assembly begins on the rising edge of the receive clock immediately preceding the activation of /SYNC.

-In the Internal Synchronization mode (Monosync and Bisync) with the crystal oscillator not selected, this pin acts as an output and is active only during the part of the receive clock cycle in which the synchronous condition is latched.
-This output is active each time a synchronization pattern is recognized (regardless of character boundaries).
-In SDLC mode, this pin acts as an output and is valid on receipt of a flag.
-The /SYNC pin switches from input to output when monosync, bisync, or SDLC is programmed in WR4 and sync modes are enabled.
+In the Internal Synchronization mode (Monosync and Bisync) with the crystal oscillator not selected, these pins act as outputs and are active only during the part of the receive clock cycle in which synchronous condition is latched.
+These outputs are active each time a synchronization pattern is recognized (regardless of character boundaries).
+In SDLC mode, the pins act as outputs and are valid on receipt of a flag.
+The /SYNC pins switch from input to output when monosync, bisync, or SDLC is programmed in WR4 and sync modes are enabled.

-/DTR//REQA Data Terminal Ready/Request (output, active Low).
-This pin is programmed (WR14, D2) to serve either as a general-purpose output or as a DMA Request line.
-When programmed for the DTR function (WR14, D2 = 0), this output follows the state programmed into the DTR bit of Write Register 5 (WR5, D7).
-When programmed for Request mode (WR14, D2 = 1), this pin serves as a DMA Request for the transmitter.
+/DTR/REQA,/DTR/REQB Data Terminal Ready/Request (outputs, active Low).
+These pins are programmed (WR14, D2) to serve either as general purpose outputs or as DMA Request lines.
+When programmed for the DTR function (WR14, D2=0), these outputs follow the state programmed into the DTR bit of Write Register 5 (WR5, D7).
+When programmed for Request mode (WR14, D2=1), these pins serve as DMA Requests for the transmitter.

-When used as a DMA request line, the timing for the deactivation Request can be programmed in the added register Write Register 7' (WR7') bit D4.
+When used as DMA request lines, the timing for the deactivation Request can be programmed in the added register Write Register 7' (WR7') bit D4.
 If this bit is set, the /DTR//Request pin will be deactivated with the same timing as the /W//REQ pin.
-If WR7' D4 is reset, the deactivation timing of /DTR//REQ pin will be the same as in the Z85C30.
+If WR7' D4 is reset, the deactivation timing of /DTR//Req pin will be the same as in the Z85C30.